 Delve into history and uncover the stories from our past

-The green spaces that Earth Trust looks after are steeped in history and this autumn we are embarking on 5 months of exciting excavations ahead of our Gateway project.
+The green spaces that Earth Trust looks after are steeped in history and this autumn we are embarking on 5 months of exciting excavations as part of our Gateway programme.
 Before we bring this vision to life, we will be working with DigVentures, from November 2019 to March 2020, to help us uncover more from our fascinating past.